 A second Christmas season passed without the publication of Moby-Dick.
 At year's end, Kent turned his attention to its title page.
-His preliminary design set white lettering against a dense black background, to which he would eventually add the backlit figure of a nude man emerging from the sea.

-TO ENSURE that Kent remained on board and not accept too many other commissions, the Lakeside Press had from time to time sent the artist a check for one thousand dollars as an advance on his fee.
-With the latest check, Littell wrote, "Really, I am scared to death an automobile will run over you, and we don't even know where the illustrations are supposed to go!"
-An automobile accident would have been the least of Littell's worries had he known of the plans underway for Kent's next adventure-a six-thousand mile round-trip voyage to Greenland.
+His preliminary design set white lettering against a dense black background, to which he would eventually add the backlit figure of a nude man emerging from the sea.25 commissions, the Lakeside Press had from time to time sent the artist a check for one thousand dollars as an advance on his fee.26 With the latest check, Littell wrote, "Really, I am scared to death an automobile will run over you, and we don't even know where the illustrations are supposed to go!"27 An automobile accident would have been the least of Littell's worries had he known of the plans underway for Kent's next adventure-a six-thousand mile round-trip voyage to Greenland.
 That summer, he would sail with two young men of questionable seaworthiness on a thirty-three-foot yacht christened Direction.